franciscoengenheiro/concurrent-problem-sets/README.md

 |:----------------------------------------------------------------------------------------------:|
 |                                     *Direct Style vs CPS*                                      |

+In this example, the thread that initiated the asynchronous operation, **thread-1**, is not blocked until the operation completes.
+Instead, it continues its execution and some other thread, **thread-2** in this example (**note:** it could also be the same thread, **thread-1**) will resume the execution of the continuation once the asynchronous operation is completed.

-Overall, both direct style and continuation passing style have their merits and use cases in coroutines and sequential asynchronous programming.
-Direct style offers simplicity and a natural flow of code, while continuation passing style provides explicit control over the flow of execution.
+Overall, both direct style and CPS have their merits and use cases in coroutines and sequential asynchronous programming.
+Direct style offers simplicity and a natural flow of code, while CPS provides explicit control over the flow of execution.
 The choice between these styles depends on the specific requirements of the application and the desired balance between readability and control.

 ### Coroutines and Sequential Asynchronous Programming

-Coroutines are a concurrency design pattern that allows the execution of code in a non-blocking manner, facilitating the handling of asynchronous operations.
+**Coroutines** are a concurrency design pattern that allows the execution of code in a non-blocking manner, facilitating the handling of asynchronous operations.
 The utilization of coroutines enables the development of asynchronous code that appears to be sequential, providing a more intuitive and straightforward programming experience.

-Traditionally, asynchronous programming often involves complex callback mechanisms or the usage of threading primitives, which can lead to convoluted and error-prone code.
+Traditionally, asynchronous programming often involves complex callback mechanisms or the usage of threading primitives, which can lead to a convoluted and error-prone code.
 Coroutines offer an alternative approach that allows developers to write asynchronous code in a more linear and sequential style.

-With coroutines, you can write code that looks similar to synchronous code, with explicit flow control using constructs like loops, conditionals, and function calls.
-This sequential appearance is achieved through the use of suspending functions, which can pause their execution and resume later without blocking the underlying thread.
+Coroutines enable developers to write code that looks similar to synchronous code with explicit flow control, using specific constructs like loops, conditionals, and function calls.
+This sequential appearance is achieved through the use of **suspending functions**, which can pause their execution and resume later without blocking the underlying thread.

-Coroutines rely on concepts like suspending functions and the concept of await, which allows for the suspension of a coroutine until a specific asynchronous operation completes.
-This way, you can express complex asynchronous workflows in a more readable and structured manner.
+Coroutines rely on concepts like suspending functions and the concept of **await**, which allows for the suspension of a coroutine until a specific asynchronous operation completes.
+This way, the developers can express complex asynchronous workflows in a more readable and structured manner.

-By using coroutines, callback hell can be avoided and improve code readability, making asynchronous code more maintainable and easier to reason about.
-Coroutines also provide additional benefits like structured error handling and support for cancellation, which further enhance the development of robust asynchronous code.
+By using coroutines, _callback hell_ can be avoided and improve general code readability, making asynchronous code more maintainable and easier to understand.
+They also provide additional benefits like structured **error handling** and support for **cancellation**, which further enhance the development of robust asynchronous code.

 Below is an example of using callbacks to execute two HTTP requests only if the previous one was successful, and the same example using coroutines.